farucq/ai-startup-pitch-evaluator/README.md

 • Improve TAM justification
 • Show revenue traction
 • Strengthen competitive moat
-Future Improvements
+🔮 Future Improvements

 Possible enhancements include:

-Automatic slide classification (Problem, Solution, Market)
+Automatic slide classification (Problem / Solution / Market)

-Improved scoring models using LLM evaluation
+Advanced LLM scoring models

 Multi-pitch comparison

 Investor dashboard analytics

-Pitch deck feedback visualization
+Pitch feedback visualization

-License
+📜 License

-This project is for educational and research purposes.
+This project is intended for educational and research purposes.

+---

+✅ This version is **GitHub-ready and much more professional**.

+If you want, I can also give you a **much nicer architecture diagram (SVG/PNG) that renders visually on GitHub**, which makes AI projects look **far more impressive**.